 The Festival for food lovers: WILDFOODS

-You’ve really got to be a food lover to stomach what’s on offer at the Hokitika Wildfoods festival, held on 7 March 2020 on the West Coast of the South Island.
+You’ve really got to be a food lover to stomach what’s on offer at the Hokitika Wildfoods festival, held on the West Coast of the South Island.
 The adventurous festival is aimed at sustainability and getting people to try things they normally wouldn’t.
 15,000 visitors feast on everything from cow’s placenta pate to barbequed Huhu bugs and wildberry ice cream with cicada topping.
 The festival is in March every year, 2021 dates are yet to be released.

 Stay at YHA Hokitika

 The festival for the free: WORLD BUSKERS FESTIVAL

 Fabulous, fast paced and best of all, full of street shows free to the public, the World Buskers Festival has been held annually in Christchurch since 1993 and is one of the best celebrations of street theatre in the world.
-Both local and international acts pan for your pennies from the 23 January - 16 February 2020 in venues and on streets around the city centre.
+Both local and international acts pan for your pennies in venues and on streets around the city centre.
 There are a mix of free and ticketed shows to suit everyone.
 The festival in January every year, 2021 dates are yet to be released.

 The festival for Autumn: Festival of Colour

 Worth a look is the low-key Southern Lakes Festival of Colour based in Wanaka with satellite events in Queenstown, Luggage, Hawea and Cromwell.
 Running next in April 2021, the music, theatre and dance festival bills itself as the best little arts festival in New Zealand.